 Fig 3.
 The parasitic lamprey feed by blood-sucking from its fish host until gorged.
 To enhance the blood-flow from its victim the lamprey injects a chemical that prevents blood clotting.

-A class or subphylum of fish in the chordate phylum distinguished from the Gnathostomata by their lack of jaws.
-Among the Agnatha are two living groups, the lampreys and the hagfish, and a number of fossil forms that were common during the Ordovician, Silurian, and Devonian periods, 500–350 million years ago.
+Agnatha is a class or subphylum of fish in the chordate phylum distinguished from the Gnathostomata by their lack of jaws.
+Among the Agnatha are two living groups, the lampreys and the hagfish, and a number of fossil forms that were common during the Ordovician, Silurian, and Devonian periods, 500–350 million yr ago.